larissaiishikawa/larissaiishikawa/README.md

 # Hi!
 I'm Larissa 💚
-## System Analyst and Developer (in development)
+## Project Assistant
-I am currently enrolled in the second semester of Systems Analysis and Development at the Federal Technological University of Paraná (UTFPR-CP).
-Through this program, I have been able to acquire knowledge in the field of development, including programming languages such as C, Javascript (and consequently, HTML and CSS), and Python.
-Before that, I temporarily worked in the tourism industry, thanks to my fluency in English, basic level of Spanish, and communication skills.
-In addition to that, I am always seeking opportunities to learn, communicate, work in teams, challenge myself, and gain new experiences!
+I am currently in the third semester of my Systems Analysis and Development program at the Federal University of Technology - Paraná (UTFPR-CP).
+During my studies, I have gained knowledge in development, including programming languages, management, and communication.
+I have also worked temporarily in the tourism sector, thanks to my fluency in English, intermediary knowledge of Spanish, and communication skills.
+I am communicative and proactive, with a strong ability to learn and work in a team.
+I am eager to grow and have participated as a volunteer mentor in a Hackathon with 200 participants because I love challenging myself and gaining new experiences.
+Additionally, I had the opportunity to coordinate a teaching project at my university focused on active methodologies aimed at improving education in the current academic landscape.
+Currently, I work and study in the IT field, but I am also passionate about innovation and entrepreneurship!